Kishanganga Hydroelectric Project: Prolonged issues

-After the verdict of the Court of Arbitration in December 2013, India resumed the construction of the project, while Pakistan continued to raise other objections via the bilateral Indus Commission.
+Even then Pakistan continued to raise other objections via the bilateral Indus Commission for publicity purposes.
 These were considered 'technical aspects' and India recommended the appointment of a neutral expert to resolve them.
-However, Pakistan insisted on assembling a second court of arbitration.
+However, Pakistan insisted on assembling a second Court of Arbitration.
 India did not agree to the demand.
 The World Bank was faced with conflicting demands from the two parties and called for a "pause" in December 2016 asking India and Pakistan to agree on a course of action.
-There was no further movement afterwards till the completion of the Kishanganga project.
+There was no further movement afterward till the completion of the Kishenganga project.

-According to Feisal Naqvi, former counsel for the Government of Pakistan, Pakistan's concern is that India did not alter the design of the Kishanganga dam in the light of the court's determination.
+According to Feisal Naqvi, former counsel for the Government of Pakistan, Pakistan's concern was that India did not alter the design of the Kishenganga dam in the light of the court's determination.
 While the court's ruling prohibited drawdown flushing, the low-level orifice outlets that would enable such flushing still remain.
 A neutral expert decision to declare them "illegal" would have been necessary for Pakistan.

-India never agreed that the low-level orifice outlets were purely meant for drawdown flishing.
-It stated in the court's proceedings that they would be useful for sediment control generally, even without drawdown flushing.
+India never agreed that the low-level orifice outlets were purely meant for drawdown flushing.
+As acknowledged by the CoA (paras 507 to 509), the low-level orifice outlets, as permitted by Annexure D (8d) of the Treaty, are also needed to pass the probable maximum flood, to release water in the event of an unforeseen emergency and for sediment control by sluicing without depleting the dead storage.
+It is stated in the court's proceedings that they would be useful for sediment control generally, even without drawdown flushing.

+Court of Arbitration # 2

+The second Court of Arbitration (CoA#2), regarding the differences raised by Pakistan on Kishanganga and Ratle hydroelectric projects, delivered its award on 8 August 2025.
+CoA#2 made it clear that, while interpreting Annexure D 8(d) of IWT that outlets such as orifice spillways, fish ladder gates, etc can be installed above the dead storage level without any restriction to pass the probable maximum flood or for sedimentation control or any other purpose.
+However, these outlets are permitted fully or partially below the dead storage level when all other equally effective options are not found adequate.
+It was clarified that the outlets considered in Annexure D 8d are entirely different from the crest gated spillways (including chute spillway) or turbine intakes dealt in Annexure D 8e or 8f respectively though the functions may overlap.
+With this interpretation of CoA#2, it is possible to route the probable maximum flood by installing orifice spillways in place of overflowing spillway or crest gated spillway without utilizing Annexure D 8e provision.